 - When making appointments please be aware that the doctors can only see one patient per consultation, if more than one patient i.e. family members needs to be seen a further appointment must be booked.

 - Treatment facilities are better at the surgery please do not request a home visit unless it is absolutely necessary.

 - Do not for any reason share your medication with anybody else.
 In doing so this could prove to be dangerous.

-- A & E visits and Out of hours services should only take place when urgent medical attention is required.
+- Accident and Emergency (A&E) visits and Out of hours services should only take place when urgent medical attention is required.
 Out of hours services should not be used to gain a second opinion.

 - If you should have any difficulties within the practice, the Practice Manager would appreciate if this is brought to her immediate attention.

 All practices, in line with government guidelines, have a 'Zero Tolerance to Violence' policy.
 This means that any violent or abusive behaviour or perceived threatening behaviour, whether verbal or otherwise to staff or members of the public on practice premises will not be tolerated.
 We can refuse to provide a service, report the incident to the Police and request that the patient and their family be removed from their Practice list.